fermyon/developer/content/cloud/deployment-concepts.md

 In this article, we describe the core technologies and concepts, which are part of the deployment process in the Fermyon Cloud.

+## Fermyon Cloud implements OCI, the Open Container Initiative, specifications

+The [Fermyon Cloud Plugin for Spin](https://developer.fermyon.com/cloud/cloud-command-reference) uses the [OCI Image](https://github.com/opencontainers/image-spec) and [OCI Distribution](https://github.com/opencontainers/distribution-spec) Specifications to move applications to the Cloud.
+These use of these specifications enables the use of existing infrastructure to distribute applications between Spin and Fermyon Cloud.

+It's important to note that Spin applications deploying using the Cloud Plugin, are not in a format compatible with being run by an [OCI runtime](https://github.com/opencontainers/runtime-spec) compatible runtime, like [runc](https://github.com/opencontainers/runc).
+If you want to explore the path of running Spin applications using a container runtime.
+[ContainerD and runwasi](https://github.com/containerd/runwasi) is what you would need.

-## Bindle - An Aggregate Object Storage System
+## Deprecating Bindle - An Aggregate Object Storage System

+With the release of the [Spin Cloud Plugin](https://developer.fermyon.com/cloud/cloud-command-reference) [v0.3.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.3.0), the default deployment mechanism is OCI, not Bindle.

-The Fermyon Cloud uses [Bindle](https://github.com/deislabs/bindle) to package and distribute Spin applications.
+The Fermyon Cloud still support using [Bindle](https://github.com/deislabs/bindle) to package and distribute Spin applications.
 Bindle is an open-source project, built and maintained by Deis Labs.
 Bindle is very well documented, so we will not go into details of how Bindle works, other than calling out a few core features of the system here:

 - A bindle refers to the combined package, which always contains:
   - An invoice: A file with the bindles name, description, and a list of parcel manifests.